technical-margins/material-margins/docs/en/blog/posts/documation_2025.md

 ## The Prompter's Paradox

 This increasingly unsubtle transformation of our profession concerns me.
-In a writing assistance workshop, I heard a question that has haunted me since: *"Aren't writers becoming merely prompt writers?"*
+In one of the workshops, I heard a question that has haunted me since: *"Aren't writers becoming merely prompt writers?"*

 This formulation, both playful and unsettling, perfectly expresses our professional metamorphosis.
 We who were content producers have indeed become LLM orchestrators.
 Our value no longer lies in generating information directly, but in formulating the right questions and instructions for AI to produce the desired content.

 The writer as commissioner and editor of automatically generated content.
 Is this a promotion or a relegation?
-I oscillate between these interpretations, as if our professional identity has entered a quantum state of uncertainty.
+I oscillate between these interpretations, as if our professional identity had entered a quantum state of uncertainty.
 I remember the excitement I felt writing my first script with ChatGPT's help, transforming what seemed like a mountain into a dune blown by the winds.
 But today, faced with constant acceleration, this professional metamorphosis seems less liberating.

 ## The Solitude of Adaptation

 Between sessions, participants exchange reflections.
-Many share this concern, this feeling of solitude in the face of demands to adapt. *"I spend my evenings training, following tutorials, experimenting with these new tools,"* confides an older documentalist. *"Yet I feel like I'm chasing a train that keeps accelerating."*
+Many share this concern, this feeling of solitude in the face of demands to adapt. *"I spend my evenings training, following tutorials, experimenting with these new tools,"* confides an older documentarian. *"Yet I feel like I'm chasing a train that keeps going faster and faster."*

 What strikes me is how this race for adaptation seems to rest entirely on individual shoulders.
 Organisations demand relevance, but how many will truly invest in our transformation?
 How many will recognise upskilling with proportional compensation?

-My fear that AI won't improve working conditions persists; if anything, it's intensified.
+Deep down, we all have concerns about the impact of AI on working conditions.
+If anything, my fears are intensified.
 I worry it will further widen the gap between those who possess technological capital and those fighting simply to keep their jobs – employees racing for employability while companies chase existence and profitability.

 When I think about documentation that I recently defended as *"an invisible thread"* weaving connections between product and users, I wonder: is this thread changing in nature, or simply changing hands?